FOR AGES 3 YEARS TO 18 YEARS

 These Flightless cormorant birds survive a lifespan of 13 years in their range.

 The breeding season of this Flightless cormorant Galapagos is between March and September.
-There would be adequate food around this time of the year where the environment is usually freezing.
+There would be adequate food around this time of the year when the environment is usually freezing.
 They nest during this time for the best survival rate of the chicks.

-Once the breeding pair is formed, they move back to the land.
-The male presents seaweeds to the female to embed these things in the heavy nest.
-These birds nest in colonies of 12 pairs.
-The female lays two to three eggs.
-Both males and females take care by incubating the eggs for 35 days.
 The parents take turns, and crude grunts indicate the changeover, and they continue to safeguard the newborn chicks further.
 Once the chicks are 70 days old, the female leaves them to the care of the male and establishes courtship with another male.
 The females can breed three times a year.

 The Galapagos cormorant conservation status is listed as Vulnerable in the IUCN red list.
-Though there are no specific predators, these Galapagos flightless are gradually affected by the introduction of cats, dogs, and pigs to these islands after the invasion of humans to this cormorant species habitat.
+Though there are no specific predators, these Galapagos flightless are gradually affected by the introduction of cats, dogs, and pigs to these islands after the invasion of humans to this cormorant species' habitat.

 The Flightless cormorant is a large bird with a chubby body.
 At first glance, these animals look similar to ducks.
 The only difference is that their wings are fat and short.
 In addition, their uppercut is blackish, and the flipper side is brown.
-They have a long beak and turquoise-colored eyes.
-Their four toes are affixed by webbed skin.
-The male and female look akin, but the males are larger and 35% heavier than the females.
-The chicks have bare skin, but they develop their black skin rapidly.

-Their counter and flight feathers are similar to that of other cormorants but are softer, denser, thicker.
+Their counter and flight feathers are similar to that of other cormorants but are softer, denser, and thicker.

 These large chubby birds with turquoise eyes are pretty enduring fearless birds.
 It is funny to look at these Flightless cormorants that spread their wings not to fly but to dry the water in their feathers.